Back to Blogs

 What are the key features of captive centers?[toc=Key Features]

-3. Dedicated Service Delivery: These global captive centers exclusively serve the parent organization, focusing on specific business functions tailored to the company’s strategic objectives.
+2. Dedicated service delivery: These centers exclusively serve parent organizations, focusing on critical functions tailored to specific strategic needs rather than serving multiple clients.

 What are the different working models of captive centers?[toc=Working Models]